bdobrec/C-Functions/README.md

-# ft_cat
-rebuilding the Cat function in C

-This Directory as a whole is just a variety of pieces of different projects that I am working on, unfortunately there is no rhyme or reason to it yet.
-At some point I will clean it up.
+This directory holds the pieces of the standard C library I am recreating, as well as small programs and custom functions